datashim-io/datashim/README.md

 ## Helm Installation

-Starting with `0.4.0-alpha.1`, hosted Helm charts have been made available for installing Datashim.
+Hosted Helm charts have been made available for installing Datashim.
 This is how you can do a Helm install:

 ```bash
 helm repo add datashim https://datashim-io.github.io/datashim/